clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

     summarize(mean = mean(Fertility))
 ```

-An Aside from People with Statistics Training
+An Aside for People with Statistics Training
 ====================================================================================
 type: section